polkascan/py-substrate-interface/README.md

 ```

 ### Query a mapped storage function
-Mapped storage functions can be iterated over all key/value pairs, for these storage functions `query_map` can be used.
+Mapped storage functions can be iterated over all key/value pairs, for these type of storage functions `query_map`
+can be used.

 The result is a `QueryMapResult` object, which is an iterator: